aisnote/Firefox-Chrome-Share-Comparison/README.md

 ####  Peer Connections to signal media

-If an application wants to have an audio \ video stream as well as sending share this is possible on Chrome using one PeerConnection JavaScript object but Firefox required two, one for Audio \ Video and anothe rone for share.
+If an application wants to have an audio \ video stream as well as share this is possible on Chrome using one PeerConnection JavaScript object but Firefox requires two, one for Audio \ Video and another one for share.